-This histogram-based approach is used because it makes no strong assumptions about the distribution of values (which does not need to be Gaussian, continuous, or uni-modal), and even if one system of each pair consistently places its labels earlier or later than the other, they are not penalised.
+This histogram-based approach is used because it makes no strong assumptions about the distribution of values (which does not need to be Gaussian, uni-modal, or even continuous).
+Even if one system of each pair consistently places its labels earlier or later than the other, they are not penalised.
 As long as the discrepancies are consistent, they will still be identified as agreeing with each other.

-Finally, the overall consistency with which any given classtransition is identified is quantified by counting how many system-pairs agree.
+Finally, the overall consistency with which any given class-transition is identified is quantified by counting how many system-pairs agree.
 In these experiments there are 48 different systems so there are $(48 \times 47) / 2 = 1128$ possible pairs.
 The more pairs agree, the more reliable the labelling of that class-transition.